DebjitDey12345/YouTube-Lite/README.md

 # React + Vite

+# This is a YouTube_clone Project built with ReactJS and styled using Tailwind CSS, features a sleek.
+Powered by Node.js for the backend and Rapid API for video data, it leverages Context API for efficient state management.
+This project replicates core YouTube functionalities, including video browsing, searching, and playback .

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: